TSX earnings scorecard: How third-quarter results have fared so far

 EARNINGS HIGHLIGHTS

-Two per cent of the TSX Composite companies have reported Q3 2017 EPS.
-Of the 5 companies in the index that have reported earnings to date for Q3 2017:
+Eleven per cent of the TSX Composite companies have reported Q3 2017 EPS.
+Of the 28 companies in the index that have reported earnings to date for Q3 2017:

 - TSX Composite = 13.1 per cent